petrelharp/pyslim/docs/tutorial.rst

 .. literalinclude:: _static/recomb_rates.tsv

-This describes recombination rates across a 1Mb segment of genome with higher rates on the ends
-(for instance, 3.2 and 2.8 cM/Mb in the first and last 150Kb respectively)
-and lower rates in the middle (0.25 cM/Mb between 500Kb and 850Kb).
+This describes recombination rates across a 100Mb genome with higher rates on the ends (for instance, 3.2 and 2.8 cM/Mb in the first and last 15Mb respectively) and lower rates in the middle (0.25 cM/Mb between 50Mb and 85Mb).
 The first column gives the starting position, in bp, for the window whose recombination rate is given in the second column.
 (*Note:* this is *not* a standard format for recombination maps
 - it is more usual for the *starting* position to be listed!)

 Here is SLiM code to read this file and set the recombination rates: